Sacred Heart Model School

 Sacred Heart Model School, also known as SHMS, is a coeducational Catholic school for children from Junior Kindergarten through Eighth Grade.
-It is located in Louisville, Kentucky, and is sponsored by the Ursuline Nuns of the Immaculate Conception.
-Their current principal is Dr. Michael Bratcher and the president is Dr. Cynthia Crabtree.
+It is located in Louisville, Kentucky, and is sponsored by the Ursuline Sisters of Louisville.
+Their current principal is Ms. Leah Mullen and the president is Dr. Karen McNay.
 In both 2001 and 2018 Sacred Heart Model School received the Blue Ribbon School of Excellence award.
 They have a variety of sports teams and clubs as well as an immense focus on their teachings of faith and service.
 On the same campus is Sacred Heart Academy (SHA), a high school for girls, Sacred Heart School for the Arts (SHSA), and Sacred Heart Preschool (SHP).
 Sacred Heart Model School can be found at 3107 Lexington Road, 40206-3061.
-The phone number is (502) 896-3932.

 History

-The original land in which the Sacred Heart Campus resides was purchases in 1877 by the Ursuline Sisters.
-The original building for the all girls high school, Sacred Heart Academy, was first built in 1904 by an architect named Cornelius Curtin.
+The original land in which the Sacred Heart Schools resides was purchased in 1877 by the Ursuline Sisters.
+The original building for the all-girls high school, Sacred Heart Academy, was first built in 1904 by an architect named Cornelius Curtin.
 After the fire burned down this school in 1918, a new building was constructed and Sacred Heart Academy reopened in 1926.
 Sacred Heart Model School was founded in 1924, and initially was placed in Angela Hall.
 SHMS was moved in 1999 to the SHA building from 1926.

 Faith

-Core Values
+Core values

-The Ursuline Sisters who founded Sacred Heart Model School practiced the Catholic Faith using their Core Values of Community, Reverence, Service, and Leadership.
-These Core Values are incorporated into the daily lives of all students, no matter what faith each student practices, from Kindergarten through Eighth Grade.
+The Ursuline Sisters of Louisville, who founded Sacred Heart Model School, practiced the Catholic Faith using their Core Values of Community, Reverence, Service, and Leadership.
+These Core Values are incorporated into the daily lives of all students, no matter what faith each student practices, from Junior Kindergarten through Eighth Grade.

-Service Learning
+Service learning

 Sacred Heart Model School uses their own original student stewardship program to teach students the importance of service learning.
-"Students Helping Many Succeed" pertains to each grade level and gives each one a specific community group in need to change the lives of.
+"Students Helping Many Succeed" pertains to each grade level and gives each one a specific community group to assist.
 The students will complete stewardship projects in each grade.
 One example of a stewardship project at SHMS is Level Four's focus of supporting community members who are visually impaired.